muugumuugu/coUrses/BSC+programming-and-data-science/math-1/math-1.md

 >>Arithmetic Operations are defined in terms of Set Building operations (Union, Intersection & Cartesion Product)

+### Is there a Set of All Sets??? - Russel's Paradox

+>generating by set comprehension. we can have a set of all sets that do not contain themselves but then does this set contain itself? hence it is not definitive to form a set of all sets.

+> In general call any unsuitable collection a **Class**.

 ## Lecture 11 - Degrees of Infinity
 >Enumaration - **bijection** with ℕ